Qbix/Db/README.md

 );
 ```

-### Executing queries
+### 🚀 Executing Queries

-There are a couple ways you can execute a query and fetch the results.
+There are a couple of ways you can execute a query and fetch the results.
 One way is to get a `Db_Result` object and then fetch:

 ```php
 $r = $q->execute();